technosoftware-gmbh/opcua-solution-net/documentation/UaClient/SampleApplication.md

 We provide an online help for the current version: [OPC UA Solution NET Online Help](https://technosoftware.com/help/OPCUaSolutionNet/33/) which also contains updated information about the directory structure.

-## OPC UA Client Solution for .NET
+## SOlution

 The main OPC UA Solution can be found in the root of the repository and is named.

 - Tutorials.sln

-The solution contains a sample client, as well as a sample server used by this client.
+The solution contains two sample clients, as well as two sample servers used by these clients.

 ## Prerequisites